Data wrangling, grouping and aggregation#

 Renaming columns#

-Let’s take a closer look at the column names of our DataFrame:
+Let’s take a closer look at the column names of our DataFrame.

-As we see, some of the column names are a bit awkward and difficult to interpret (a description for the columns is available in the metadata data/3505doc.txt).
-Luckily, it is easy to alter labels in a pandas DataFrame using the rename() function.
+As we see, some of the column names are a bit unclear with only their names (a description for the columns is available in the metadata data/3505doc.txt).
+Luckily, it is easy to change labels in a pandas DataFrame using the .rename() function.
 In order to change the column names, we need to tell pandas how we want to rename the columns using a dictionary that converts the old names to new ones.
-As you probably remember from Chapter 1, a dictionary is a specific data structure in Python for storing key-value pairs.
-We can define the new column names using a dictionary where we list “key: value” pairs in following manner:
+A dictionary is a specific data structure in Python for storing key-value pairs.
+We can define the new column names using a dictionary where we list key: value pairs in following manner:

-• USAF: STATION_NUMBER
+• USAF: STATION_ID

 • YR--MODAHRMN: TIME